Hans Litten: Legacy

 When East and West Germany were reunited, the lawyers association of Berlin chose to call itself the Hans Litten Bar Association.
 Every two years, a lawyer is given the Hans Litten Prize by the German and European Democratic Lawyers Association.
 The Israeli lawyer Leah Tsemel and Michael Ratner, an American lawyer and the president of the Center for Constitutional Rights, have both received the award.

 There is a memorial plaque for Litten located on the former Neue Friedrichstraße, renamed in Litten's honor in 1951.
-The federal and Berlin bar associations (Bundesrechtsanwaltskammer and Rechtsanwaltskammer Berlin) have their headquarters at the Hans Litten Haus, also on Littenstraße (see photo).
+The federal and Berlin bar associations (Bundesrechtsanwaltskammer and Rechtsanwaltskammer Berlin) have their headquarters at the Hans Litten Haus, also on Littenstraße.
 In 2008, the first in-depth biography of Litten in English was written.
 Author Benjamin Carter Hett, a historian and former lawyer, came across Litten while working on another book.
 Commenting on the relevance of Litten's life today and the treatment he suffered while imprisoned, Hett said: